tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 Each change created some frustration and stress for the tech writers, who felt that processes were changing too much and didn't like to hear about updates they would need to make or learn.
 And yet, it was hard to know the end from the beginning, especially when working with unknowns around engineering constraints and requirements.
 Knowing that the processes we were laying down now would likely be cemented into the pipeline build and workflow for long into the distant future was stressful.

-I wanted to make sure we got things right, which might mean adjusting our process, but I didn't want to do that too much adjustment because each time there was a change, it weakened the confidence among the other tech writers about our direction and expertise about what we were doing.
+I wanted to make sure we got things right, which might mean adjusting our process, but I didn't want to make too many adjustments because each time there was a change, it weakened the confidence among the other tech writers about our direction and expertise about what we were doing.

 During one meeting, I somewhat whimsically mentioned that updating our permalink path wouldn't be a bad idea (to have hierarchy in the URLs).
 One of the tech writers noted that she was already under the gun to meet deadlines for four separate projects and wasn't inclined to update all the permalinks for each page in these projects.
 After that, I was cautious about introducing any change without having an extremely compelling reason for it.

 The experience made me realize that the majority of tech writers don't like to tinker around with tools or experiment with new authoring approaches.
 They've learned a way to write and publish content, and they resent it when you modify that process.
 It creates an extreme amount of stress in their lives.
-And yet, I kind of liked to try new approaches and techniques.
+And yet, I kind of like to try new approaches and techniques.
+How do you know, without experimenting, if there isn't a better way of doing something?

-In the the engineering camp, I also took some flak for changing directions too frequently.
-I had to change directions to try to match the obscure engineering requirements.
+In the the engineering camp, I also took some flak for changing directions too frequently, particularly with the repo sizes.
+But from my perspective, I had to change directions to try to match the obscure engineering requirements.
 In retrospect, it would have helped if I had visited the engineers for a week to learn their workflow and infrastructure in depth.

 ### Styling the tech docs within a larger site